snijderlab/stitch/README.md

 # Cross platform

-This program is written in vanilla C# without any big frameworks and as such is likely to be easy to port to other platforms. dotnet (.NET Core) and mono are being considered for this step.
+This program is written in plain C# without any big frameworks and as such is likely to be easy to port to other platforms. dotnet (.NET Core) and mono are being considered for this step.